-The first step in this process is initiated when an issue or action that may affect marine resources is brought to the attention of the CCMRC by the BOCC, County staff, a CCMRC member, or a member of the public.
+The first step in this process is initiated when an issue or action that may affect marine resources is brought to the attention of the CCMRC by the BOCCClallam County Board of Commissioners, Board of Health, DCD, County staff, another CCMRC member organization, or others including a member of the public.
 Examples may include the localized impacts of climate change; damage caused by shoreline erosion or nonpoint pollution; or proposed remedial actions to clean up highly affected areas.
 CCMRC may also evaluate business or development proposals located in nearshore areas, in upland locations with a strong connection to marine resources, and in proposals designed to restore natural resources.

-- If the CCMRC membership concludes a connection to marine resources is likely AND a subcommittee can be established to investigate the issue or action, the process will move to Step 2. - If not, STOP
+- o If the CCMRC membership concludes a connection to marine resources is likely AND a subcommittee can be established to investigate the issue or action, the process will move to Step 2. - o If not, STOP